Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 Now there is a difference, and that will be accentuated, that the government will be more actively investing in packages – not policies, not rights, but packages.
 Money would be pumped in, and in that sense there would be a change.

-But otherwise, in two key matters –- Hindu-Muslim question and the personalisation of authority – I don’t see any reason why the BJP would be changing its approach.
+But otherwise, in two key matters – the Hindu-Muslim question and the personalisation of authority – I don’t see any reason why the BJP would be changing its approach.

-Do you think there is a historical precedent for this moment?
+Is there is a historical precedent for this moment?
 Is there something we can look back to, to get a sense of what might happen after this, politically?

 Frankly I would say, no. This is something from what historically we have seen.